antoniosignore/creditcard-ddd/README.md

-# Getting started with Credit card demo

-This Axon Framework demo application focuses around a simple creditcard domain, designed to show various aspects of the framework.

-# The Credit Card app

-The goal here is to demonstrate the possible implementation of the simple Credit Card code test by DDD, CQRS and EventSourcing patterns.
+# The Credit Card code test

+# The cloud context

+In the project [Credit cards tiers](https://github.com/antoniosignore/credit-card-tiers) we have provided a solution of the trivial credit card CRUD (partial) test in stacked layer traditional fashion.

+In software engineering, multitier architecture (often referred to as n-tier architecture) or multilayered architecture is a client–server architecture in which presentation, business logic, and data management functions are physically separated.

+Scalability happens by multiple deployments in parallel of the whole monolith application.

+In recents years new alternative architectural patterns have emerged thanks to the some pioneering companies (netflix, uber, airbnb) that have open sourced internal projects designed to exploit the benefit of cloud technologies.

+Application from monolith become distributed and that required a mentality shift about how to:

+* how the business problems are approached:  DDD / CQRS
+* how the software teams are organized:  Agile/ Scrum and/or Kanban
+* how the software is built, tested integrated and quickly deploied: CI/CD infrastructure
+* how the clouds are created and managed: Terraform, Kubernetes, Istio

+There is a general consent in the software community that all the above listed aspects must to fall in place in order to increase the chances of success in microservices application both in case of greenfield applications or digital transformation of monoliths to distributed systems in the cloud.

+ This project focused on the DDD aspect and proposes a CQRS event driven and event sourced implementation to compare it with the monolith tiered approach.

-The framework selected is the Axon framework
+The framework selected to help us is the Axon framework produced by a Ducth company called AxonIQ

-Its main winning point is the approach that the developer needs to follow in order to arrive to a solution:
+Its main feature is the approach that suggests to the developer:

-The programmer must think in terms of the business model trying immediately to decide what is the Root Aggregate of the problem and then in Test First fashion MUST approach the problem in terms of Command that can be sent that may have an impact on the State of the aggregate and MUST think in terms of the events that MUST be generated.
+* the developer must think in terms of the business use cases (Data driven design) and select an language that is tailored and understood by expert domain and developers (ubiquitus language)
+* identify the bounded contexts in the business organization and identify the Root Aggregates of the data
+* model the bounded contexts to microservices (i.e. one microservice per bounded context) sometimes also referred as Actor model
+* model the problem in terms of state change commands that can be sent to each microservices and publish the immutable events to an event sourcing DB

-The framework then offers a rich set of Annotations that drive the developer towards the solution and most importantly developing starting with a MONOLITH.
+The framework then offers a rich set of Annotations that drive the developer towards the solution and most importantly developing starting with a monolith.

 As Martin Fowler wrote: most of the failures in microservices projects are projects where the developers started immediately in distributed fashion.

-Success happens when teams started with a monolith and then as required partioned pieces of logic as needed along the project life.
+Success happens when teams start with a monolith and then as the project evolves and new bounded contexts emerge the new microservices are added.

-Because Axos adopts the location transarency then it is only after that the business logic has been implemented that it is possible to fragment the monolith and deploy separately the command component and the query component.
+One of the key properties that Axon offers to achieve this goal is the location transarency:

+    the developer develop with specific java annotations without bothering about where the other components are located.

-Also it offers a vast choice of technologies that can be used to implement the event sourcing/us (i.e. Kafka, ActiveMQ, RabbitMq) as well DataSources SQL and/or NO_Sql for the Query model projections and/or the validation side of the CommandModel
+Axon offers a vast choice of adapters/bus technologies that can be select to realize the distribution as well the the event sourcing (i.e. Kafka, ActiveMQ, RabbitMq) as well several dataSources SQL and/or NO_Sql for the Query model projections and/or the validation side of the CommandModel

 For particular test I have used the Axon Server (recently announced on the 18th of October) as event bus and events db to implement the CQRS Event Sourcing and the Event driven pattern.